Jeff Brown has a new technology investing newsletter called The Near Future Report.

 The Near Future Report Overview

-The Near Future is broken up into newsletters with stock news/advice and a bunch of bonuses.
+The Near Future is broken up into newsletters with stock news, advice, and a bunch of bonuses.

 Here's a look at exactly what you get:

-12 Month Access To The Near Future Newsletter
+12 Month Access to the Newsletter

 The newsletter focuses on the tech market and various stocks that are worth selecting.

-Additionally, you'll get email updates with buy and sell recommendations
+Additionally, you'll get email updates with buy and sell recommendations.

 Jeff Brown's Second Wave: Featured Bonus Reports